nvdaaddons/nvdaaddons.github.io/docs/addonsData.md

 # NVDA Community Add-ons metadata

+IMPORTANT: community add-ons metadata is replaced by NV Access add-on store.
+Information about the metadata is kept for archival purposes.

 The NVDA Add-ons organization website hosts community add-ons metadata in JSON (JavaScript Object Notation) format.
 The purpose of the metadata is to help people and tools obtain information on add-ons such as summary, author, and NVDA compatibility information.

 ## Add-ons metadata contents